natalieagus/50002/docs/ProblemSet/f_fsm.md

 1. How many bits should the constant `Z1` have?
 	<div  cursor="pointer"  class="collapsible">Show Answer</div>  <div  class="content_answer">
 	<p>
-	Since one of the inputs to the muxes are 3-bits, this hardware is implemented using three 2-input mux. <code>Z1</code> is essentially <strong>three bits</strong>, connected to <i>each</i> of the three copies of 2-input muxes.
+	Since one of the inputs to the MUXes are 3-bits, this hardware is implemented using three 2-input MUX. <code>Z1</code> is essentially <strong>three bits</strong>, connected to <i>each</i> of the three copies of 2-input MUXes.
 	</p></div><br>

 2. How many bits should the constant `Z2` have?